gradio-app/gradio/guides/getting_started.md

 ### Multiple Inputs and Outputs 🔥

-Let's say we had a much more complex function, with multiple inputs and outputs.
-In the example below, we have a function that takes a string, boolean, and number, and returns a string and number.
-Take a look how we pass a list of input and output components.
+Let's say you had a much more complex function, with multiple inputs and outputs.
+In the example below, we define a function that takes a string, boolean, and number, and returns a string and number.
+Take a look how you pass a list of input and output components.

 {{ code["hello_world_3"] }}
 {{ demos["hello_world_3"] }}

-We simply wrap the components in a list.
+You simply wrap the components in a list.
 Each component in the `inputs` list corresponds to one of the parameters of the function, in order.
 Each component in the `outputs` list corresponds to one of the values returned by the function, again in order.

 ### Images 🎨

-Let's try an image-to-image function.
+Let's try an image-to-image function!
 When using the  `Image`  component, your function will receive a numpy array of your specified size, with the shape  `(width, height, 3)`, where the last dimension represents the RGB values.
 We'll return an image as well in the form of a numpy array.

 {{ code["sepia_filter"] }}
 {{ demos["sepia_filter"] }}

-Additionally, our  `Image`  input interface comes with an 'edit' button which opens tools for cropping, flipping, rotating, drawing over, and applying filters to images.
-We've found that manipulating images in this way can help reveal biases or hidden flaws in a machine learning model.
+Additionally, our  `Image`  input interface comes with an 'edit' button ✏️ which opens tools for cropping, flipping, rotating, drawing over, and applying filters to images.
+We've found that manipulating images in this way can help reveal biases or hidden flaws in a machine learning model!

 In addition to images, Gradio supports other media types, such as audio or video.
 Read about these in the [Docs](https://gradio.app/docs).